 - Spoliation sanctions may include further discovery, cost shifting, fines, special jury instructions, preclusion, and the entry of default judgment or dismissal (terminating sanctions).

-Another case involving e-discovery technology, U.S. District Judge Andrew Peck's decision in Da Silva Moore was the first to formally approve the use of technology-assisted review (commonly referred to as predictive coding) software that takes information entered by people and applies it to a larger group of documents, making the review process much quicker, not to mention more accurate.
+Another case involving e-discovery technology, U.S. District Judge Andrew Peck's decision in Da Silva Moore was the first to formally approve the use of technology-assisted review (commonly referred to as predictive coding) software that takes information entered by people and applies it to a larger group of documents, making the review process much quicker and more accurate.
 Since the Da Siva Moore ruling, predictive coding has been used in a number of cases and is widely viewed as a highly effective means for reducing the cost of review.
-The technology is also increasingly being applied to earlier e-discovery stages, which we will discuss later in the guide.
+The technology is also increasingly being applied during earlier e-discovery stages, which we will discuss later in the guide.

-So that was a lot of information, and your head may be spinning a bit.
-The single most important thing to take away from this section is that while every case is different, there is commonality in your e-discovery responsibilities.
-The best way to achieve both positive case outcomes and protect your company against sanctions is to have a defined process for how you conduct your e-discovery activities.
+So that was a lot of information The single most important thing to take away from this section is that while every case is different, your e-discovery responsibilities are more consistent.
+The best way to achieve positive case outcomes and protect your company against sanctions is to have a defined process in place for how you conduct your e-discovery activities.